1.a) Fundamental forces and philosophical principles

 This tension is responsible for the gravitational field and gravitational interaction.
 See the page Gravity as a phase of matter of the book Global Mechanics and the book Global Gravity Law.

-Global Mechanics maintains that electromagnetic energy essential configuration is transversal waves on the tension of the longitudinal curvature of global aether filaments, which are a non-dispersive medium.
+Global Mechanics maintains that electromagnetic energy configuration is transversal waves on the tension of the longitudinal curvature of global aether filaments, which are a non-dispersive medium.
 Consequently, if said tension changes, the speed of light will adjust.

 Similarly, the Plank Constant and Newton’s Universal Gravitation Constant could also alter.